benvalkin/wtf-is-forge/how-to-make-items-speedrun.md

 ```

 ## Step 4: The resources part (texture, model and translations)
 Your resources folder should look something like this.
 If it does not look like this, make sure it does.
-Your file structure should be the same as this screenshot:
+Your file structure should be the same as this screenshot (you can ignore the stuff about Blocks if you're not using going to be using any block items):

 ![image](https://user-images.githubusercontent.com/69928007/153730274-205aeff1-9c4a-40e9-bb33-faf3c2d4d6ba.png)